 Jesus’ call to love is a call to service.
 Saint John Vianney High School offers support to our students who respond to that call of love through a variety of different opportunities:

 Saint John Vianney High School encourages its students to serve their communities through offering Christian Service.
 Due to COVID Restrictions that have impacted our Service Field Trips and Service Opportunities we have reduced the Senior Graduation requirement from 30 to 15 Hours this 2020-2021 School Year.
-All students who perform 35 hours of service or more will be recognized.
+All students who perform 15 hours of service or more will be recognized.
 Students are responsible for logging their hours through X2Vol.
 Parents and students can access information regarding how to log hours by going to the parent and student portals of the website as well as through Canvas.

 SENIOR SERVICE PROGRAM